reinteract/reinteract-web/addons.md

 page: addons
 ---

-Reinteract extensions are python modules that must provide a subclass of reinteract.custom_result.CustomResult, and implement a create_widget() method.
-This method must return a pygtk widget, that will be displayed in the Reinteract shell.
+Reinteract extensions are simply python modules.
+You may install them anywhere Reinteract can find them, but we recommend putting them in ``~/.reinteract/modules/``.
+For details on how to create your own add-ons, check out the [tutorial](/tutorial/creating-add-ons.html).

 Available Add-ons
 -----------------